Vivek-kumar-890/music-streaming-website/README.md

 # music-streaming-website
-This is new project : music streaming app
+This is a new project : music streaming app